intona/json-parser/README.md

 and 2 SHOULD_HAVE_PASSED where this parser rejects escapes resulting in strings with embedded zeros.)

+test/test.c is a complicated test program for the parser and some of the helpers.

 Known deviations from standard JSON
 -----------------------------------

 - Number parsing is not very strict and allows anything strtod() allows.
-- Some JSON variants require support other encodings (such as UTF-16), while this parser requires UTF-8.
+- Some JSON variants require support for other encodings (such as UTF-16), while this parser assumes UTF-8.
 - Some JSON variants require strict UTF-8, while this parser does not check whether input text is valid UTF-8.
 The API user must check for valid UTF-8 on its own if required.